Dr. Seth Collings Hawkins (bottom photo, left) is an American anthropologist, writer, and wilderness, EMS, and emergency physician.

 When indoors, Dr. Hawkins is a full-time clinical emergency physician at Catawba Valley Medical Center in North Carolina and an Assistant Professor of Emergency Medicine at Wake Forest University.

-With experience as a ground search and high-angle rope technician for SAR teams in Virginia and Kentucky, David currently works as a Paramedic for Powell County Ambulance Service, deploys to austere environments as a member of the U.S. Department of Health and Human Services’ Incident Response Coordination Team, teaches disaster medical and incident command concepts at the U.S. Department of Homeland Security’s Center for Domestic Preparedness, and is a full-time Lecturer in Eastern Kentucky University’s baccalaureate Emergency Medical Care program.
+With experience as a ground search and high-angle rope technician for SAR teams in Virginia and Kentucky, David (top photo, left) currently works as a Paramedic for Powell County Ambulance Service, deploys to austere environments as a member of the U.S. Department of Health and Human Services’ medical Incident Management Team, and is an Assistant Professor in Eastern Kentucky University’s School of Safety, Security, and Emergency Management.
+When school's not in session at EKU, he teaches EMT courses at Landmark Learning in Cullowhee, NC.